dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 SDC could be installed automatically by CSI driver install on Kubernetes nodes with OS platform which support automatic SDC deployment; for Red Hat CoreOS (RHCOS), RHEL 7.9 and RHEL 8.x.
 On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps [below](#manual-sdc-deployment).
 Refer to https://hub.docker.com/r/dellemc/sdc for supported OS versions.

-*NOTE:* While installing the CSI Driver for PowerFlex using the Automated SDC Deployment.
-You must verify the following two packages are installed on the worker nodes as a prerequiste.
+*NOTE:* To install CSI driver for Powerflex with Automated SDC deployment, You need below two packages on worker nodes.
 1. libaio
 2. numactl-libs